HOTELS Nanuk Polar Bear Lodge - Walking with Polar Bears at the Edge of the World

 Photo by Scott Zielke

 But that's all part of the adventure.
-Even a delayed arrival can become part of the magic when you spot your first polar bear barely visible in the snow just 20 meters from the road.
+Even a delayed arrival can become part of the magic when you spot your first polar bear barely visible in the snow just 20 meters from the runway.

 Nanuk Polar Bear Lodge Lounge